-The most common reason for your Jet Phones or Hardware to not be connecting is due to Network connectivity issues.
+This means the most common reason for your Jet Phones or Hardware to not be connecting is due to Network connectivity issues.
+If your internet connection is not strong enough or not configured to support this type of traffic, you can occasionally experience call quality or app connectivity issues.

-There are some features custom-built into your Jet Phone app to help diagnose and detect these issues, and there are certain router settings and permissions that you can modify yourself, or speak to your technical contact or Internet Service Provider to modify on your behalf.
+Jet provides a range of reports on Device Quality & Network reports that you can use to check the frequency of issues on your services.
+There are also some features custom-built into your Jet Phone app to help diagnose and detect any issues, and there are certain router settings and permissions that you can modify yourself, or speak to your technical contact or Internet Service Provider to modify on your behalf.

 In this article we will cover: